VismayVora/EnemiesOfSyntax/README.md

 Hola Everyone, This is team The Enemies of Syntax which consists of 4 people of each and every stack.
 We have Dishant and Tushar here for React Native, Mihir for Frontend and Vismay for Backend .

-# Description of the WorSetu
+# Description of the WorkSetu
 We have developed a portable cross-platform app for both android and ios and also a website with similar functionalities for project management.
 WorkForce has various features.

 # TechStacks used